 She came up with the idea on one of her many journeys to Italy and France.
 The climate between the Suva and Stara mountains is similar to that of the Mediterranean and maybe even better for growing lavender.
 Hot winds blow from the Aegean Sea during the day, the soil is poor red soil laden with rock, and throughout the night the climate is typical of the mountains – the air temperature drops, allowing the preservation of valuable etheric oil.

 Ljiljana has established cooperation with many people, most of them youngsters, like her friends’ children.
-She has taught them how to grow lavender and is now purchasing purchasing the lavender quantities she needs from them.
+She has taught them how to grow lavender and is now purchasing the lavender quantities she needs from them.

 Work on the plantation starts in March and continues until late autumn.
-In addition to her full-time staff, she hires fifty or more day labourers to help out during high season.
-In the first year of growing, the yield of lavender flower is almost negligible.
+In addition to her full-time staff, she hires fifty or more day labourers to help out during the high season.
+In the first year of growth, the yield of a lavender flower is almost negligible.
 Full yield and real profitability do not come before the third year, while the average exploitation period of a lavender plant is ten years.
 One well-developed lavender bush produces 1-1.5 kg of flowers.
-It is most profitable sell lavender oil on the global market, where it reaches a price of about 90 euros per litre.
+It is most profitable to sell lavender oil on the global market, where it reaches a price of about 90 euros per litre.

 The etheric oils produced on this and the cooperating plantations are well established on the Belgian market, but Americans, French, and Italians have expressed also their interest.

 For over 30 years the southern slopes of Fruška Gora at Borkovac Lake have been a symbol of passion for quality and freshness.
 Production of the best quality fruit is maintained thanks to the love of nature, a unique combination of geographical conditions and connection between man and nature.